hernanver/hv-casestudy/README.md

 ## DIAGRAM

+Below is a flowchart that visually represents the steps involved in our process:

 ![Diagrama de Flujo del Proceso](https://github.com/hernanver/hv-casestudy/blob/master/diagram.jpg?raw=true)

 ## STEP01: CSV to JSON Transformation and Embedding Generation

-This step involves converting a CSV file containing pairs of questions and answers into a JSON format, and generating semantic embeddings for each question and answer.
-The resulting JSON file organizes the data such that each question-answer pair is accompanied by its corresponding embeddings, facilitating later stages of processing where semantic similarity comparisons are required.
+Objective: Transform question-and-answer pairs from a CSV format into JSON and generate semantic embeddings for each pair.

-### Process
+### Process Overview:

-The script reads a CSV file where each row represents a pair of question and answer, separated by a semicolon (;).
+The script reads a CSV file where each row corresponds to a question-and-answer pair, delimited by a semicolon (;).
-For each question and answer pair, the script generates semantic embeddings using OpenAI's 'text-embedding-ada-002' model.
-This involves converting the text into a semantic vector that captures its meaning.
+For each pair, it utilizes OpenAI's 'text-embedding-ada-002' model to generate semantic embeddings.
+This process transforms the textual content into a semantic vector, encapsulating the essence of its meaning.
-Each question-answer pair, along with its embeddings, is stored in a structured JSON format.
-This format maintains a direct association between questions, answers, and their respective embeddings, ensuring they are easily accessible for further processing.
+The pairs, along with their embeddings, are then organized into a structured JSON format, establishing a clear link between the questions, answers, and their corresponding embeddings.
+This setup facilitates the next stages of processing, particularly for conducting semantic similarity comparisons.

 ### Output